2 former eBay employees plead guilty in harassment scheme

 The couple was targeted after their newsletter published an article about a lawsuit filed by eBay accusing Amazon of poaching its sellers, investigators said.

-Emails seeking comment were sent Friday to lawyers for Popp and Zea.
+An email seeking comment were sent Friday to an attorney for Zea.
+An attorney for Popp declined to comment.